New Lawn Permit

 Frequently Asked Questions

-The BOPU summer watering schedule allows customers to water their lawn up to three days per week.
-Watering a lawn more than three days per week may result in a warning or fine.
+BOPU's Watering Schedule allows customers to water their lawn up to three days per week between April 1st and November 30th.
+Watering a lawn more than three days per week or between December 1st and March 31st may result in a warning or fine.

-Any BOPU customer, who is installing a new lawn, will need a permit to water more than three days per week.
-You can apply for a permit online or in-person at the BOPU Administration building during normal business hours.
+Any BOPU customer, who is installing a new lawn, will need a permit to water more than the Watering Schedule allows.
+You can apply for a permit online or in-person at the BOPU office building during normal business hours.

 Sometimes, homeowners grant landscapers permission to apply for permits on their behalf.
 In some cases, a builder, who has had BOPU install a meter and establish a customer account, will apply for a new lawn permit.
 The BOPU customer is responsible for complying with the Terms and Conditions of the permit application.

-Does a new lawn permit allow watering between 10 am and 5 pm?
+Does a New Lawn Permit allow watering between 10 am and 6 pm?

-No. Watering between 10 am and 5 pm from May 1st through September 1st is always prohibited and may result in a warning or fine.
-Note, the BOPU may implement stricter water conservation measures based on low reservoir levels or drought conditions.
+No. Watering lawns between 10 am and 6 pm is always prohibited and may result in a warning or fine.
+Note, the BOPU may implement stricter water conservation measures based on water shortage, subject to Board approval.

-A new lawn permit is needed between May 1st and September 1st.
+A New Lawn Permit is needed if more water is needed than the Watering Schedule allows to establish seed or sod.
 Be sure to apply for a permit prior to installing your new lawn.
-Note, permits will not be available when the strictest water conservation measures are in place.
+Note, permits will not be available during water shortage.

 A new lawn permit allows watering sod daily for 3 weeks and seed for 4 weeks.

 There is water flowing down the gutter while my sprinklers are running and/or long after they have stopped.
-What can I do to be water wise?
+What can I do to be water smart?

 Runoff occurs for a variety of reasons; the most common are listed below.